-So, The objective is to redirect or recycle the engine’s blowby via sending it back into the intake.
-Lack of (PCV) valve-regular maintenance can eventually contaminate the air intake with oil.
-And, If blocked the crankcase pressure will build to a level that will create leaks and burn engine oil.
-Every vehicle, regardless of type or application, must have (PCV) valve-regular maintenance in order to remain in good running condition.
+So, the objective is to redirect or recycle the engine’s blowby by; sending it back into the intake.
+Lack of (PCV) valve regular maintenance can eventually; contaminate the air intake with oil.
+As a result, if blocked the crankcase pressure will build to a level that will create; leaks and burn engine oil.
+Every vehicle, regardless of type or application; must have (PCV) valve-regular maintenance in order to remain in good running condition.

 Dangers Of Extended Oil Change Intervals

-As a former engine rebuilder I believed there were only a few things that would cause any engine to fail.
+As a former engine rebuilder I believe there are only; a few things that would cause any engine to fail:

 - Lack of proper lubrication